 The following is a lightly edited transcript of Kramer’s interview.

-00:49: What interested you in the Reese News Lab and their projects in open data?
+00:49: What interested you in the Reese Innovation Lab and their projects in open data?

 I started my career in journalism working in small newsrooms — which meant everyone wore many hats and was expected to do a lot with not a lot of resources — and so I have always been aware of the constraints of some of the shiny new journalism tools in our arsenal.
 This isn’t just data-driven journalism, it’s video, it’s AR, it’s social, it’s engagement.
 How do you decide what’s worth doing, and how do you fit that into your daily routine?
 It’s hard to add new things to a newsroom without dropping another task — everyone is pretty much working at capacity.